atomjump/loop-server/README.md

 ?>
 ```

-Add the entry "help_is_coming" to the "plugins" array in config/config.json to activate the plugin.
+Add the entry "hide_aargh" to the "plugins" array in config/config.json to activate the plugin.

 ## Reading functions